JFritz227/Stock_Predictors/README.md

 ## Attribute Information:
 List of original attributes:
+- `ticker`: An arrangement of characters (usually letters) representing a particular security listed on an exchange or otherwise traded publicly.
+- `date`: Date the data was collected.
 - `open`: The price of the first trade for any listed stock on a given date.
 - `high`: The highest price at which a stock traded during the course of the day.
 - `low`: The lowest price at which a stock traded during the course of the day.